-The SMx models developed by Cramer, Truhlar, and coworkers at the University of Minnesota are a class of implicit solvation models that are designed to be “universal” in the sense that they can be applied to any solvent for which a small of descriptors is known.197 (Note that the x in SMx is simply a version number; SM8, SM12, and SMD are available in Q-Chem.)
+The SM models developed by Cramer, Truhlar, and coworkers at the University of Minnesota are a class of implicit solvation models that are designed to be “universal” in the sense that they can be applied to any solvent for which a small of descriptors is known.197 (Note that the in SM is simply a version number; SM8, SM12, and SMD are available in Q-Chem.)
 In particular, the solvent descriptors are:

 These models consist of a generalized Born treatment of continuum electrostatic interactions, along with non-electrostatic interactions that are parameterized in terms of atomic surface tensions.
 The non-electrostatic interactions include cavitation, dispersion, and changes in solvent structure, and the treatment of these non-electrostatic effects is crucial to obtaining accurate (free) energies of solvation.